AmyNashh/Dictionary/README.md

 # Dictionary

+An indexing API in Java that allows a word index to be created from an e-book.
+The index contains a list of words that relate to the page numbers they appear on and the definition of the word.
 My project "Dictionary Project" has a folder named "textfiles", in which there are seven books, a dictionary csv file and a stopwords textfile.

 It also contains 6 classes;
 - Dictionary:
   This class parses a complete dictionary into a HashMap called dictionary (O(1) time)